russellf9/arena-flowers/README.md

 ## Running the app

+- On initial git clone:

+`npm update`, `bower update`

 - Run `gulp serve` to preview and watch for changes

 - Run `gulp` to build your webapp for production

+## State of the test

+I've created a Yeoman Angular Web App.

+- At present the landing page is a grey bootstrap view only :-(

+- The Angular.js code is functioning and the basic requirements are complete.

+- I'll revisit the app as time permits to make it beautiful.